Where does it hurt?

 1. Know Your Knees

-2. Choose an Aisle Seat
+2. Choose Aisle Seats

 3. Spring for Extra Leg Room